Gedichter/medical_record_search_engine/README.md

 # medical_record_search_engine

+Author: Vincent Casser, Shiyu Huang, Filip Michalsky
 A search engine designed specifically for medical record.
 The work is done in cooperation with Center for Clinical Data Science (CCDS) in MGH.
-This repo is the final delivered product
+This repo is the final delivered product.